techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Service.md

 cd msdocs-python-django-webapp-quickstart
 ```

-To rreate a Virtual Environment I ran this command in the VS Code terminal:
+To create a Virtual Environment I ran this command in the VS Code terminal:

 ```
 py -m venv .venv